AviatrixSystems/Docs/HowTos/tgw_plan.rst

 ..
 Note::

  For Aviatrix Transit GW to support Hybrid connection, the transit VPC needs to have a spare /26 CIDR space, i.e., not assigned to any subnets.
-Aviatrix Transit GW will use this space to create floating subnets in the next step.
+Aviatrix Transit GW uses the spare space to create 4 subnets in the next step.

 5. (Optional) Enable Aviatrix Transit GW for Hybrid Connection